grannycart/by-sound-alone_source/full-draft-manuscript/8_Chapter.md

 Hemi could see nothing moving under power on the surface besides themselves, which meant the sub with the ram was probably operating submerged.
 As with everything to do with submarining, this plan of Hemi's would be a series of very long, slow moves interspersed with terrifyingly quick determining actions.

 Hemi scanned back and forth across the horizon for 20 minutes or so, and then a small aspect change of the _Prospect's_ sail caught his practiced attention.
 It had stopped swaying, and was now holding itself bolt upright.
-Hemi focussed his binoculars on it, and a few minutes later it sank silently downwards.
+Hemi focused his binoculars on it, and a few minutes later it sank silently downwards.
 The viscous black surface closed over it with a sucking sound that Hemi almost imagined he could hear.

 [//]: # (### The Gnat dives; assembling the devices; the plan)